wangbeibei-github/learngit/readme.txt

-get is a version control systm
+git is a version control systm